HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

 # Consideration

 This is a totally unprecedented situation, so, in truth, there is a lot of uncertainty around what wind-down will look like once this gets to the Prime Brokers (major banks) and NSCC, as well as around how high the price peak will reach.
-There is a real risk of broad negative impact across the entire market because of this and the current Repo Rates and margin debt.

-A few things I think are safe to assume are:

-* Before anything happens that will cap or negatively affect the MOASS, all of the Hedge Funds and Market Makers who conspired to manipulate the market will likely have been bankrupted and eliminated from the market landscape by then
-* Prime Brokers will have been dealt a massive blow (like Credit Suisse after Archegos Collapse by way worse) that should hopefully ensure regulators tie up every loophole that was exploited to manipulate the market and harm it
-* The peak will reach higher than any other short squeeze in history and will likely never be beaten in the future (EVER)

 # VII.
 Final thoughts...

 This is the GME MOASS thesis.
-GME is a stock that stands to hit an unprecedented price point due to the fact that manipulators of the market have failed to bankrupt GameStop thanks in huge part  to [the Legendary Keith Gill AKA u/DeepFuckingValue](https://en.wikipedia.org/wiki/Keith_Gill), [Ryan Cohen](https://en.wikipedia.org/wiki/Ryan_Cohen), [Michael Burry](https://en.wikipedia.org/wiki/Michael_Burry), and all of the GME investors who took part in this saga.
+GME is a stock that stands to hit an unprecedented price point due to the fact that manipulators of the market have failed to bankrupt GameStop thanks in huge part  to [the Legendary Keith Gill AKA u/DeepFuckingValue](https://en.wikipedia.org/wiki/Keith_Gill), [Ryan Cohen](https://en.wikipedia.org/wiki/Ryan_Cohen), and all of the GME investors who have taken part in this saga.
 It may not be today, this week, or even this month, but one day soon, these toxic participants have no choice but to buy the stock to close out their short positions.

 In some schools of thought, it is thought that these participants over-estimated how "reasonable" retail investors can be (who could be dumb enough to hold a stock as it fell from almost $500 to $40?).
 In truth, these manipulators didn't understand the demographic they were fighting with.
 Gamers are some of the most stubborn people on the planet.
 These are individuals who will sink tens of thousands of hours into the same video game because "they just like it".
 Well, "we like the stock", and to us, the adversaries on Wall Street just are just another "boss".
 We may have needed to retry a couple times, but we always win eventually.
 On top of that, they pissed off reddit, and under no circumstances, should you ever piss off reddit.